 Samsung, as the largest TV manufacturer in the world, is statistically likely to be your first choice.
-Samsung’s 2020 TVs sport and impressive lineup of 4K and 8K QLED sets.
+Samsung’s 2021 TVs sport an impressive lineup of 4K and 8K QLED displays.
 Here are our picks for the best Samsung TVs on the market this year.

 For our money, we think Samsung’s QLED smart TVs are still the best option to buy when compared to the rest of the field.
 Samsung shifted its focus to 8K premium sets.
 Their 4K QLED TVs got few tweaks this year, and we still think they’re still great 4K TVs.
-If you’re in the market for an 8K set, Samsung’s 8K TVs are the most affordable for the money.
+If you’re in the market for an 8K display, Samsung’s 8K TVs are the most affordable for the money.

-Samsung has also introduced its first outdoor TV models, The Terrace.
-This outdoor TV injects Samsung’s 4K QLED brilliance into a weather-resistant design that’s ideal for the patio or deck.back to menu ↑
+Samsung has also introduced its first outdoor TV model, The Terrace.
+This outdoor TV injects Samsung’s 4K QLED brilliance into a weather-resistant design that’s ideal for the patio or deck.

 VIZIO Quantum Dot

 VIZIO offers three lines of smart TVs with Quantum Color, which are all 4K.

 P-Series Quantum X TVs are VIZIO’s most advanced models and are available in 65 and 75-inch diagonal sizes.
 In addition to brighter images (up to 3000 nits) and offering up to 480 local dimming zones to maintain deep black levels and maximum contrast, these quantum dot LED-backlit LCD TVs offer 165% greater color than standard UHD models* with up to 84% coverage of the Rec2020 UHD color standard.